 - Propane and Helium will not be permitted without prior review and approval.

 - Indoor Display Vehicles and Motorized Display Items: Fuel level must not exceed ¼ tank and must be less than 3 gallons.
 Vehicles/items must be inspected and approved before entering the exhibit building.
 Once located in the exhibit space, the negative battery terminal must be disconnected, and the fuel tank cap must be taped or locked.

 - Combustibles Kept Outside: Additional supplies and inventory must be kept in closed containers and stored in a neat and compact manner.

 - Food Makers need to comply with all Health Code Regulations and cannot serve samples unless arrangements have been made for permission to do so.

-- Do not endanger or harm any person, property, or the environment, including all the San Mateo County Event Center property, including the parking lot, entrance ways, ticket booth areas, and other areas used by Maker Faire or its employees, contractors, agents, members, or guests.
+- Do not endanger or harm any person, property, or the environment, including all the New York Hall of Science property, including the parking lot, entrance ways, ticket booth areas, and other areas used by Maker Faire or its employees, contractors, agents, members, or guests.

 - Management reserves the right to restrict exhibits, displays, demonstrations, presentations, or workshops that become objectionable because of noise, method of operations, materials, safety, or any other reason.